intel/mlir-extensions/docs/rfcs/XeGPU.md

 |fence	| operation ::= xegpu.fence attr-dict | xegpu.fence {scope = gpu, memory_kind = global} |

 The XeGPU dialect supports lowering from [XeTile dialects]{./XeTile.md}.
 The tile-based XeTile operation can be further decomposed to multiple XeGPU ops.
-For example, XeTile.load_tile operation is lowered to XeGPU’s load_nd or load_gather operations.
+For example, XeTile.load_tile operation is lowered to XeGPU’s load_nd or load operations.
 Compared with the
 XeTile dialect, the XeGPU dialect works with even smaller matrix sizes, since XeGPU operations map to one hardware instruction in most cases.

 XeGPU supports two flavors of load/store operations: n-dimension load (nd load) and scattered load.
 Both need a tensor descriptor to